Symbolic Implementation of Extensions of the $\texttt{PyCosmo}$ Boltzmann Solver: PyCosmo framework

 \sympytoc replaces the Backward-Differentiation-Formula (BDF) solver from the previous version of \PyCosmo\ by the established and robust Livermore Solver for Ordinary Differential Equations (LSODA) solver \citep{lsoda} for improved step-size control and error diagnostics.
 LSODA detects stiff and nonstiff time domains automatically and switches between the nonstiff Adams method and the stiff BDF method.
 The BDF method solves a linear system derived from the Jacobian matrix of the differential equations at each time step.
 This affects runtime significantly for large systems. \sympytoc leverages the symbolic form of the ODE and generates code to solve such systems efficiently by avoiding unnecessary computations based on the known sparsity structure of the involved Jacobian matrix.

 To solve such linear systems \sympytoc unrolls loops occurring in used LU factorization with partial pivoting (LUP) algorithm during code generation.
 This procedure depends on predetermined row permutations of the system, and the generated code includes checks for whether the considered permutation is appropriate for ensuring numerical accuracy.
 When solving the ODE, a new, not yet considered, permutation might arise.
 In this case, the solver delegates to a fall-back general LUP solver and records the new permutation.
 The result is a valid result but with a sub-optimal computation time.
+In this case, the warning message \texttt{"there are new permutations pending, you might want to recompile"} will be displayed together with the command necessary to recompile.
 Running the code-generator again will then also create optimized code for the newly recorded permutation(s), so that future runs of the solver will benefit from this.
 This approach starts with the identity permutation and could require several steps of solving the Boltzmann equations followed by code generation and compilation to achieve optimal performance.
 In our experiments not more than one such iteration is needed.

 A large ODE systems can result in \CCpp functions with millions of lines of code which challenge the compiler and can cause long compilation times and high memory consumption, especially during the optimization phase of the compiler.
 To mitigate this, \sympytoc can split the original matrix into smaller blocks and then generate code to implement blocked Gaussian elimination using Schur-complements.
 This affects the generated \CCpp code by creating more but significantly shorter functions and thus supports the optimization step of the compiler.
 Another benefit of this approach is that runtime is improved by reducing the number of cache misses on the CPU.